Enable doctors to order exams and consult the results online, directly from their department.

 Solution & benefits

-- Web application that makes it possible to order analyses and consult laboratory results from any part of the facility that has a Web navigator and network access.
+- Web application that makes it possible to order analyzes and consult laboratory results from any part of the facility that has a Web navigator and network access.

 - Configuring of results type (definition of panels) to simplify ordering.